Renukoot

-Renukoot is an industrial town.
-It is well known for the Hindalco aluminium plant and Rihand Dam.
-It is situated in eastern Uttar Pradesh sharing borders with Chhattisgarh, Jharkhand, Bihar and Madhya Pradesh.
+Renukoot is well known for the Hindalco aluminium plant and Rihand Dam.
+It is situated in eastern Uttar Pradesh and shares borders with the states of Chhattisgarh, Jharkhand, Bihar and Madhya Pradesh.
 It is about 434 km from the capital city Lucknow.

 Geography

 Renukoot is located at 24.2°N 83.03°E. It has an average elevation of 283 metres (931 feet).
 Renukoot lies in the southeast-most part of Uttar Pradesh and sits next to Shakti Nagar, Anpara, Dalla and Obra.
 Renukoot is in Sonebhadra district which is the only district in India which borders four states, namely Madhya Pradesh, Chhattisgarh, Jharkhand, and Bihar.

 Rihand Dam, located 6 km from Renukoot, was built over Govind Ballabh Pant Sagar Lake and the Rihand River (a tributary of the Son River).
-This dam was created in 1960 and was inaugurated by then prime minister of India, Pt.
-Jawarharlal Nehru.
+This dam was created in 1960 and was inaugurated by then prime minister of India Jawarharlal Nehru.

 Demographics

-As of the 2011 India census, Renukoot had a population of over 78000.
+As of the 2011 India census, Renukoot had a population of over 78,000.
 Males constituted 57% of the population and females 43%.
 Renukoot had an average literacy rate of 83%, higher than the national average of 72%; male literacy is 92%, and female literacy is 77%.
 14% of the population was under 6 years of age.